Are Breathalyzers Accurate?

 Breathalyzers Don’t Test BAC

 The biggest issue with these machines is that they don’t test blood alcohol concentration (BAC), they estimate BAC indirectly by measuring the the amount of alcohol in one’s breath.
 Additionally, breathalyzer’s don’t only identify ethanol (beverage alcohol) but also identify any compound containing the methyl group structure.
-Here’s a list of compounds that can be incorrectly identified as ethyl alcohol and get you arrested for DWI:
+Here’s a list of compounds that can be incorrectly identified as ethyl alcohol:

 - Acetone – Common in levels 100X in diabetics and dieters (such as the keto diet)